astropy/astropy/docs/development/workflow/development_workflow.rst

 what the changes in the branch are for.
 Branch names like ``add-ability-to-fly`` or ``buxfix-for-issue-42`` clearly describe the purpose of the branch.

-Always make your branch from ``upstream/master`` so that you are basing your changes on the latest version of Astropy::
+Always make your branch from ``astropy/master`` so that you are basing your changes on the latest version of Astropy::

     # Update the mirror of trunk
-    git fetch upstream
+    git fetch astropy

-    # Make new feature branch starting at upstream/master
+    # Make new feature branch starting at astropy/master
-    git branch my-new-feature upstream/master
+    git branch my-new-feature astropy/master
     git checkout my-new-feature

 Connect the branch to GitHub